Marangaroo

 Marangaroo has a typical household mix, with a fairly typical median household size

-Family households comprise 76.0% of all households, including 36.8% couples with children, 23.3% couples without children, and 14.2% single parent families.
-Non-family households make up the remaining 24.0%, with lone person households at 21.4% and group households comprising 2.5%.
-The median household size is 2.8 people, matching the Greater Perth average.
+Family households constitute 76.0% of all households, including 36.8% couples with children, 23.3% couples without children, and 14.2% single parent families.
+Non-family households account for the remaining 24.0%, with lone person households at 21.4% and group households comprising 2.5%.
+The median household size is 2.8 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households